AzeezBayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Twelveth line adds execute permission to all subdirectories for users Thriteenth line creates a directory called my_dir with permissions 751 in the working directory Fourteenth line changes the group owner to school for the file hello
+Twelveth line adds execute permission to all subdirectories for users Thriteenth line creates a directory called my_dir with permissions 751 in the working directory Fourteenth line changes the group owner to school for the file hello line fifteen changes the owner to vincent and the group owner to staff for all the files